Mega Millions

-Mega Millions (originally known as The Big Game in 1996 and renamed, temporarily, to The Big Game Mega Millions six years later) is an American multijurisdictional lottery game; as of January 30, 2020, it is offered in 45 states, the District of Columbia, and the U.S. Virgin Islands.
+Mega Millions (originally known as The Big Game in 1996 and renamed, temporarily, to The Big Game Mega Millions six years later) is an American multijurisdictional lottery game.
+The first drawing took place on September 6, 1996, with six participating states, Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.
+After growth of the game in 1997, a Tuesday Drawing was added in February 1998.
+As of June 30, 2023, it is offered in 45 states, the District of Columbia, and the U.S. Virgin Islands.
 The first (The Big Game) Mega Millions drawing was in 2002.
-What is now Mega Millions initially was offered in six states; the logo for all versions of the game following the retirement of The Big Game name featured a gold-colored ball with six stars to represent the game's initial membership, although some lotteries insert their respective logos in the ball.
+The logo for all versions of the game following the retirement of The Big Game name featured a gold-colored ball with six stars to represent the game's initial membership, although some lotteries insert their respective logos in the ball.

-Mega Millions is drawn at 11 pm Eastern Time on Tuesday and Friday evenings, including holidays.
-Mega Millions is administered by a consortium of its 12 original lotteries; the drawings are held at the studios of WSB-TV in Atlanta, Georgia, supervised by the Georgia Lottery.
-The hosts are John Crow, Carol Blackmon and Adrian Wollford.
+Mega Millions is drawn at 11:00 p.m.
+Eastern Time on Tuesday and Friday evenings, including holidays.
+It is administered by a consortium of its 12 original lotteries, the drawings are held at the studios of WSB-TV in Atlanta, Georgia, supervised by the Georgia Lottery.
+The hosts are John Crow, Carol Blackmon, and Adria Wofford.

-Under the current version's regulations (which began October 28, 2017, with the first drawing October 31) for Mega Millions, the minimum Mega Millions advertised jackpot is $20 million, paid in 30 graduated yearly installments, increasing 5% each year (unless the cash option is chosen; see below for differences by lotteries on cash/annuity choice regulations).
+Under the current version's regulations (which began April 5, 2025, with the first drawing planned for April 8) for Mega Millions, the minimum Mega Millions advertised jackpot is $50 million, paid in 30 graduated yearly installments, increasing 5% each year (unless the cash option is chosen).
 The jackpot increases when no top-prize winner results.

 Reflecting common practice among American lotteries, the jackpot is advertised as a nominal value of annual installments.
 A cash-value option (the usual choice), when chosen by a jackpot winner, pays the approximate present value of the installments.
-Mega Millions' previous format began on October 19, 2013; its first drawing was three days later.
-In the current version of Mega Millions, five white balls are drawn from a pool of 70, and one gold-colored "MegaBall" is drawn from a separate pool of 25; a player must match all six numbers to win the jackpot.
+Mega Millions' previous format began on October 28, 2017; its first drawing was three days later.
+In the current version of Mega Millions, five white balls are drawn from a pool of 70, and one gold-colored "MegaBall" is drawn from a separate pool of 24; a player must match all six numbers to win the jackpot.

-Each game costs $2.
-Of the 47 Mega Millions jurisdictions, all but California offer an option, called "Megaplier" (plays with the Megaplier are $3 each) where nonjackpot prizes are multiplied by 2, 3, 4, or 5.
-The Megaplier was made available to all Mega Millions jurisdictions in January 2011; it began as an option available only in Texas.
-Several of the game's members offer the Just the Jackpot option, in which two plays cost $3.
-Only the jackpot can be won; none of the lower-tier prizes are available on such a wager.
+Each game costs $5 (previously $2).
+Each game includes a multiplier known as the "Megaplier", where the base non-jackpot prize is multiplied by 2, 3, 4, 5 or 10.
+The Megaplier was made available to all Mega Millions jurisdictions in January 2011 as an add-on which cost an extra $1 per play; it began as an option available only in Texas.
+Several of the game's members offered an only-the-jackpot option, in which two plays cost $3.
+None of the lower-tier prizes are in play on such a wager.

-The largest winning jackpot in Mega Millions history was $1.537 billion, for the October 23, 2018, drawing, in which a single winning jackpot ticket was sold in South Carolina.
-The winner anonymously claimed the prize in March 2019.